 The Role of Punishment

 What’s the objective of punishment?
-The role of discipline in our society is to make sure that people abide by rules.
+The role of discipline in our society is to make sure that people abide by the rules.
 It’s about justice and fairness.
-Punishment, when it’s fair, works as a fear tactic to ensure that people behave themselves.
-If they don’t, they face consequences of our judicial system.
+Punishment, when it’s fair, works as a tactic to ensure that people align themselves with the rest of society.
+If they don’t, they face the consequences of our judicial system.
 If you break the law and it’s a heinous crime, you may serve time in prison.
 The prison system doesn’t necessarily create a system that teaches people to obey rules.
 Instead, it creates a cycle of re-imprisonment.

 Why Do People Commit Crimes?

 People commit crimes for a variety of reasons.
 Sometimes, an individual’s environment is the influence behind a crime.
-Maybe, they’re around other people who are committing heinous acts or crimes, and so, there’s peer pressure.
-Someone could be desperate to find a place that they belong and the group that happens to accept them is one that collectively engages in criminal activity.
-Other times, people try to succeed and become an active member in society, but they find that they’re unable to make ends meet, so they turn to drug sales or stealing as a result of poverty.
+Maybe, they’re around other people who are committing crimes and there is peer pressure.
+Someone could be desperate to find a place that they belong and the group that accepts them is one that collectively engages in criminal activity.
+Other times, people try to succeed and find that they’re unable to make ends meet, so they turn to drug sales or stealing as a result of poverty.
 When people are in a position of systematic poverty, they’re often exposed to criminal acts that allow them to survive financially.

 There are some forms of punishment that are more severe than others.
 Punishment can involve physical violence.
 Corporal punishment is physical punishment that’s intended to cause pain.
-It's often practiced on children.
-It includes spanking, hitting.
+It's often practiced on children and includes spanking, hitting or other physical methods.
 It’s also been used on adults in the prison system or those who were slaves.
+If corporal punishment goes too far, it becomes abuse.
 In the United States, child abuse is illegal.
 Parents who physically harm their children are subject to legal repercussions.
-Unfortunately, corporal punishment is still prevalent despite it being illegal.

 The Definition of Punishment

 Punishment is defined as an unpleasant outcome that an authority figure determines to make a person’s behavior undesirable so that they won’t continue to engage in the practice due to fear of the result.
 Self-inflicted punishment exists in the form of self-harm or other damaging behaviors.
 It can also take place in religion.
-Flagellation in religion is the act of the devotional practice of beating with whips, and it happened early in the Christian church.
-It was a masochistic behavior that has since been forbidden, though it still exists under the radar.
+Flagellation is the act of beating with whips in order to “pay a penance.”
+It is a destructive behavior that has since been forbidden in most organized religion.

 Punishment Can Be Dangerous